timescale/docs/api/_hyperfunctions/candlestick_agg/examples.md

 ;
 ```

-## Continuous aggregates and tick data
+### Create a continuous aggregate from tick data and roll it up

 Create a continuous aggregate on your stock trade data: